apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

 anonymous value from the input JSON, without preserving the nested structure of the keys along the path.

-Since properties along the path may be either `Identifier` or `StringLiteral` values, you are not limited to selecting only properties that are valid GraphQL field names, e.g. `myID: people."Ben Newman".id`.
+Since properties along the path may be either `Identifier` or `LitString` values, you are not limited to selecting only properties that are valid GraphQL field names, e.g. `myID: people."Ben Newman".id`.
 This is a slight departure from JavaScript syntax, which would use `people["Ben Newman"].id` to achieve the